-On February 27, 2020, Vanadium One announced the results of its Preliminary Economic Assessment (PEA) at its Mont Sorcier iron and vanadium project located near Chibougamau, Quebec, based upon its April 23, 2019 NI 43-101 Mineral Resources Estimate.
-PEA summary results include and after tax NPV of C\$1.7 Billion and IRR of 33.8%. http://www.chibougamaumines.com/documents/VanadiumOneMontSorcier 2020-02-27.pdf.
+On February 27, 2020, Vanadium One announced the results of its Preliminary Economic Assessment (PEA) at its Mont Sorcier iron and vanadium project located near Chibougamau, Québec, based upon its

+April 23, 2019 NI 43-101 Mineral Resources Estimate.
+PEA summary results include and after tax NPV of C\$1.7 Billion and IRR of 33.8%.

 On November 2, 2020, Vanadium One announced the completion of a 3,414 m drilling program at Mont-Sorcier targeting to expand the current resource and deliver a new Mineral Resource Estimate by Q1 2021.
-The Corporation is awaiting the initial results from assaying and Davis Tube analysis to determine magnetite content and the vanadium and iron grades of in-situ material as well as magnetite concentrates.
+Vanadium One is awaiting the initial results from assaying and Davis Tube analysis to determine magnetite content and the vanadium and iron grades of in-situ material as well as magnetite concentrates.